cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Data flow analysis, with some restrictions, is also applied to stackless and recursive function calls.
 Optimizations are applied to function arguments and return values.
-This optimization has completely replaced earlier _Function call optimization_, and superseded the [Return value optimization](#return-value-optimization) - all optimizations that could be performed by Return value optimization (and some that couldn't) are performed by this optimizer now.
-Return value optimization will eventually be removed; it is kept for now as a backup solution if you needed to disable Data flow optimization for some reason.
+This optimization has completely replaced earlier _Function call optimization_ and _Return value optimization_ - all optimizations that could be performed by those optimizations (and some that couldn't) are performed by Data Flow optimization now.

 ## Jump threading